tracel-ai/burn/burn-import/SUPPORTED-ONNX-OPS.md

 # Supported ONNX Operators

-Note: some ONNX OPs are broken into multiple OPs (Conv to Conv1d, Conv2d to signify the dimensionality)
+Note: some ONNX Ops listed below are pseudo Ops, such as `Linear`, `Conv1d`, `Conv2d` (or other with 1d, 2d suffixes used signify the dimensionality).
+These are not real ONNX Ops, but are used to represent the corresponding Burn Op.

 | ONNX OP                          | Import Support | Burn Support |
 | -------------------------------- | :------------: | :----------: |